What Is Remote Work? A Guide to Understanding the Future of Work

 This data can be attributed to remote workers’ inability to form relationships organically and engage in face-to-face office chit-chats, potentially lowering the sense of belonging and camaraderie.

 The best way to tackle remote work loneliness is to encourage casual communication.
-Virtual coworking spaces, such as Slack channels, or Google hangout, are great places for remote workers to get together.
-These environments provide space to discuss non-work-related issues, exchange memes and share interesting links and materials.
+Virtual coworking spaces, such as a slack channel, or Google hangout, are great places for remote workers to get together to discuss non-work-related issues, exchange memes, and share interesting links and materials.

 Communication breakdown between teams

-A study of communication habits of 61,000 Microsoft staff found that when workers switched to remote, they communicated less frequently with people outside their immediate teams.
-They were also less likely to communicate with colleagues they had “weak ties” with.
+study of communication habits of 61,000 Microsoft staff found that workers communicated less frequently outside of their immediate teams or with colleagues they had “weak ties” with when they made the switch to remote.

-Fortunately, technology has made remote work more accessible with collaboration tools such as Slack, Zoom, and Microsoft Teams.
+Fortunately, technology has made remote work easier with the availability of collaboration tools such as Slack, Zoom, and Microsoft Teams.
 Companies should clearly define the purpose of each tool and develop communication guidelines that set a standard in online communication etiquette.

 Companies should encourage both synchronous and asynchronous communication methods—especially for teams spread across time zones.